a20351766/udo.1.4.0/docs/source/access_control.md

 ### Resources

-Users interact with Fabric by targeting a [user chaincode](./chaincode4ade.html), [system chaincode](./chaincode4noah.html), or an [events stream source](./peer_event_services.html).
+Users interact with UDO by targeting a [user chaincode](./chaincode4ade.html), [system chaincode](./chaincode4noah.html), or an [events stream source](./peer_event_services.html).
 As such, these endpoints are considered "resources" on which access control should be exercised.

 Application developers need to be aware of these resources and the default policies associated with them.
 The complete list of these resources are found in `configtx.yaml`.
-You can look at a [sample `configtx.yaml` file here](http://github.com/hyperledger/fabric/blob/release-1.2/sampleconfig/configtx.yaml).
+You can look at a [sample `configtx.yaml` file here](http://github.com/hyperledger/udo/blob/release-1.2/sampleconfig/configtx.yaml).

-The resources named in `configtx.yaml` is an exhaustive list of all internal resources currently defined by Fabric.
+The resources named in `configtx.yaml` is an exhaustive list of all internal resources currently defined by UDO.
 The loose convention adopted there is `<component>/<resource>`.
 So `cscc/GetConfigBlock` is the resource for the `GetConfigBlock` call in the `CSCC` component.

 ### Policies

-Policies are fundamental to the way Fabric works because they allow the identity (or set of identities) associated with a request to be checked against the policy associated with the resource needed to fulfill the request.
+Policies are fundamental to the way UDO works because they allow the identity (or set of identities) associated with a request to be checked against the policy associated with the resource needed to fulfill the request.
 Endorsement policies are used to determine whether a transaction has been appropriately endorsed.
 The